smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_4.md

     answer test = EquivFirst
     Auto-simplify = no

+(change order to have answer test first)

 Note, the `Auto-simplify` field is not in the node of the PRT, but a PRT option.

-### Setting the question options ###
+(I would out this as Test options: Auto-simplify = no)

+### Setting the question options ### (this is redundant if you are mentioning it above.
+When I read through I went to the options section and looked for a place to put this and didn't find one.
+I suspect new authors might get confused here.)

 Set question level options

     Auto-simplify = no